cardinalblue/figma-asset-downloader/README.md

 - Configurable quality settings for image compression
 - Ability to skip specific DPI options
 - Customizable export paths for both icons and images
+- Configurable file prefixes for icons and images
 - Command-line interface to specify component names for selective downloads

 ## Installation